Chad-J-B/UI-kit-online-store/README.md

-# UI-kit-online-store **///Practice building a UI kit for a fictional online store///**
+# UI-kit-online-store **React practice building a UI kit for a fictional online store**